 June 6, 2016 at 2:17 PM

 If you at all follow the on-goings of Hollywood, you’ve probably heard of a baseball movie starring Brad Pitt that came out a few years ago.
-Its name is Moneyball, and it relates an important lesson that is revolutionising customer loyalty strategies.
+Its name is Moneyball, and it relates an important lesson that is revolutionising customer engagement strategies.

 The movie tells the true story of Billy Beane, general manager of baseball team the Oakland Athletics, who’s sick and tired of their lacklustre performance.
 After a key loss to the New York Yankees, he’s forced to rebuild the team on a limited budget.
 Instead of going with the obvious picks, he enlists the help of a Yale economics graduate to crunch the numbers and pick a team of statistically strong yet undervalued players.
 After a few losses, the data-driven approach is proven effective when the Athletics go on to have a 20 game winning streak – the longest in the history of the game.